leByteBuster/timetravelDB/README.md

         - (from, to, aggregations?, cypher_query?)
       The Question here is: should we even ask a cypher query from the user ?

+# Developer Info

+## Testing

+### Run Integration Tests

+- be aware that running tests including a database setup expect a clean setup with a restore of the test databases.
+If the tests are run manually make sure to clean up the shared volumes of the docker volumes before running the tests.
+This can be omitted when running go test TestIntegration which will trigger a cleanup and starup of the containers with freshly restored test-databases.